Ahket-net/docs/MD/CADET Reference Manual.md

    - **Traceable**: The creation, changes, transfers, verifications are recorded on STASH (see STASH Reference Manual) and can be traced.

 **Creation**:
-- `CreatePOA(DDS, SK, claim)` creates through STASH the `DDS Record` associated with the `IDS` and `claim`---where the `IDS` is the public key associated with the `SK`.
+- `CreatePOA(DDS, SK, claim)`\
+   This function creates through STASH a `DDS Record` associated with the `IDS` and `claim`---where the `IDS` is the public key associated with the `SK`.
 The STASH thus creates a POA whose `Type` is `DDS` and `ID` is a unique number representing the pair `(IDS,claim)`; i.e., for each new pair of `IDS` and `claim`, a new number is generated for the ID.
 Only STASH and the signer can relate DDS.ID to the `claim`.
 For example, it could be just a sequential number for each new `(IDS,claim)`.
 - `CreateDDS(SK, claim)` is a shorter way to write `CreatePOA(DDS, SK, claim)`.

+> **Note**
+>
-Note that NO ONE can change the claim of a created DDS once created.
+> NO ONE can change the claim of a DDS once created.

-**DDS Record and STASH**:
+##### DDS Record
 - STASH is required to create, update and verify a DDS.
-- `DDS Record`: Each DDS references a DDS Record stored in STASH.
-The record has a private and public components.
+- A DDS references a DDS Record stored in STASH.
+- The DDS Record has the following private and public properties.
-   - **Private DDS Information**: This information is held with the highest security in STASH.
+   - **Private DDS Information**: This information is held with the HIGHEST SECURITY in STASH.
       - The `claim` hash.
 STASH does not save the claim itself.
       - The SIG associated with the `claim` hash.

    - **Public DDS Information**:
       - `AuthorizationLog`: Is a sequence of events representing changes to the DDS authorization through creation or update requests to STASH.
 Each event is recorded with the time of change and a SIG issued by the signer (IDS) authenticating the change request.
-         - The change of the authorization could be one of the following:
+         - The change of the authorization could be to one of the following:
-            - `Authorized`: The DDS can be used for verification.
+            - `Authorized`, which means that the DDS can be used for verification.
 When a DDS is created for the first time, its authorization is `Authorized`.
-               - Authorized is an implicit attestation by the signer at a specific date "is authorizing STASH to verify through DDS."
+               - `Authorized` is a signed attestation by the signer at a specific time that "the signer is authorizing STASH to verify through DDS."
-            - `Unauthorized`: The DDS cannot be used for verification.
+            - `Unauthorized`, which means that the DDS cannot be used for verification.
-               - Unauthorized is an implicit attestation by the signer at a specific date "is deauthorizing STASH to verify through DDS."
+               - `Unauthorized` is a signed attestation by the signer at a specific time that "the signer is deauthorizing STASH to verify through DDS."
-            - `ConditionalAuthorization`: The DDS can be used for verification if some conditions satisfied.
+            - `ConditionalAuthorization`, which means that the DDS can be used for verification if some conditions are satisfied.
 The condition is described using a special Claim Verification Form Prototype (see CVFP below).
 In this case, the DDS is a "conditional DDS" (CDDS).
-               - `ConditionalAuthorization` is an implicit attestation by the signer at a specific date "is authorizing STASH to verify through DDS provided that certain condition is satisfied."
+               - `ConditionalAuthorization` is a signed attestation by the signer at a specific time that "the signer is authorizing STASH to verify through DDS provided that certain condition is satisfied."
          - Because of events are recorded at the time of the signer request, the DDS is strongly timestamped by STASH.

       - `Owner`: An entity that earns a portion of the fees paid during verification to STASH.
 We call the owner of DDS the `DDS owner` or `DDSO`.